Feb. 19, 2017

 (Shoutout to Ted and Meghan for the event invite!)

-In contrast, consumers DO care about expertise when it comes to (for example) a new smartphone and what it can/can’t do for them.
+The reason is that aesthetics speak for themselves.
+But not everything’s driven by looks.
+OFTEN YOU NEED AN EXPERT.
+One example: Consumers care about expertise when it comes to a new smartphone and what it can/can’t do for them.
 Many agencies think expertise doesn’t matter, and agencies are CORRECT in this thinking when it comes to fashion and, to some extent, foodie and travel influencers.
 Just three examples.
 BUT NOT FOR TECH.
 Let me repeat.
 NOT FOR TECH.

 And agencies of all sizes have dropped the ball – I’ve seen it first hand – inviting “pretty faces” to tech events.
 For the love of God, please tell me how this is a go-to strategy.
 It shouldn’t be.
 Here’s why: Anyone, pretty faces included, can plagiarize a tech review – I’ve seen it done.
 And if the blogger doesn’t add a video to prove expertise, deception can (and sadly, does) flourish and A CONSUMER HAS NO PROTECTION AGAINST IT.

 But there are wonderful, noteworthy exceptions such as Marques Brownlee.
-He has a memorable aesthetic + an undeniably strong personality which lends itself nicely to video – but waaaay more important to the point is Mr. Brownlee’s EXPERTISE.
+He has a memorable aesthetic + an undeniably strong personality which lends itself nicely to video – but waaaay more important to the point is Mr. Brownlee’s EXPERTISE (click here).
 He knows his techie shit inside and out as a real expert must.

 There needs to be more Marques Brownlee’s in TECHNOLOGY influencer marketing.
 Agencies need to understand this – a pretty face or clown or big booming personality who LACKS expertise is, in several cases (such as tech), a disservice to clients and clients’ target consumers.
 It’s 2017 and PR agencies are sadly still more concerned with low turnout at client events (Click here for video rant) and other superficial bullshit such as Klout numbers and follower counts, both of which are easily manipulated by unsavory people.